S-erenity/NeuroKey/README.md

 - 2025-10-21 - Initiated work on a claw attatchment for Typo
 - 2025-10-23 - Created a prepatory source code for claw attatchment.
 Began work on building.
 - 2025-10-28 - Built the neck for the claw and started assembling the actual claw.
-- 2025-10-30 - Finished actually assembly for claw, started testing.
+- 2025-10-30 - Finished assembly for claw, started testing.
 Photos of work in Images tab
 - 2025-10-31 - Reworked source code for claw attachment.
 - 2025-11-6 - Claw attachment test unsuccessful.
 Claw tension issues.
-- 2025-11-11 - Final test day.
+- 2025-11-11 - Final test day. prepared code for a self destruct sequence